mwaldleben/FourSidedCavityFlow.jl/docs/src/examples.md

 ```

 The results can be visualized in the physical domain by transposing the $\Psi$
-matrix and mirror the solution at the y axis.
+matrix and mirror the solution at the $y$ axis.
 ```julia
 using Plots